 Does Your Doggie Have Allergies?

 The Daily Advertiser reminds readers that pets can have allergies, too.
-Dog owners often think their pet's itchiness is due to a standard flea problem when it's really an allergy.
-All breeds of dogs are prone to common respiratory and skin allergies.
+Dog owners often think their pet’s itchiness is due to a standard flea problem when it’s really an allergy.
+All breeds of dogs are prone to common respiratory and skin allergies, and symptoms can appear at any age.
+Some dogs may start showing signs as puppies, while others develop sensitivities later in life.
+Because the symptoms often look like other conditions, allergies are frequently misdiagnosed or left untreated.
+For dog grooming Greensboro call Vickie’s Pampered Pet.

 Dogs can be allergic to household dust, dust mites, pollen, molds, spores, dander, grass, and fleas.
 Actually, dogs are not allergic to fleas themselves; rather, they are allergic to the insect’s saliva.
 When dogs bite at their irritated skin, they often cause a secondary bacterial infection.
 Using human shampoo on a dog can also cause skin irritation.
 Alleviate your pet allergy symptoms